SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops.md

 Draw in a loop by moving forward and rotating.
 In each step, increase the length of the forward step by 10 and rotate 120 degrees.
 Repeat 3 times for the three triangles.

-If you have a problem with the exercises above, ask for help in the official **SoftUni forum**: https://softuni.bg/forum.
+If you have a problem with the exercises above, ask for help in the official **SoftUni Reddit Forum**: https://www.reddit.com/r/softuni/.